Ricool8888/goderichchessclub.github.io/README.txt

-When changing files from claude ensure the following is updated:
+When modifying / changing files from claude ensure the following is updated:

+Index page:
+Club rules

+About us page:
+Person profiles (board of directors)

 FAQ page:
 Tile for where the club is located